swoicik/fantasyfootball/index.md

 ## Rule Changes and Voting
 Nothing is perfect and rules will change.
-Any suggestion or idea for a rule change can be brought up in the group chat or communicated with the commisioner.
+Any suggestion or idea for a rule change can be brought up in the group chat or communicated with the commissioner.

 If there is enough interest, the rule will go to a vote.
 Only the commissioner can hold a vote for a rule change.

 Voting is decided my majority.
-8 our of the 12 members are needed for any rule change to pass.
+8 out of the 12 members are needed for any rule change to pass.